-The postgraduate ultrasound programme/course documentation is to be sent to CASE twelve months before the proposed validation/re-validation event for the course and a decision as to whether the programme/course satisfies the conditions for CASE accreditation will be made at the next CASE Committee meeting.
-Where a programme/course does not meet the criteria for entry into the accreditation process, an explanation will be given and advice may be offered to enable a successful application to be made.
-For example, this may be because the proposed programme/course is too broad in terms of subject matter or lacks practical clinical competency training and assessment.
+Focused Course documentation is to be sent to CASE 12-months before the proposed validation/re-validation event and a decision as to whether the course satisfies the conditions for CASE accreditation will be made at the next CASE Committee meeting.
+Where a Focused Course does not meet the criteria for entry into the accreditation process, an explanation will be given and advice may be offered to enable a successful application to be made.
+For example, this may be because the proposed course is too broad in terms of subject matter or lacks practical clinical competency training and assessment.

-4.2 Accreditation Timeline and Associated Responsibilities
+5.2 Accreditation Timeline and Associated Responsibilities

-Action Indicative Time - indicates before Education Provider CASE Committee Lead Accreditor Co-accreditor Shadow Accreditor

-the event Provider Committee Accreditor Accreditor

-+ indicates after

-the event

-Application submitted for -12 months

-accreditation

-CASE agrees to accredit or -9 to 12 months

-sends explanation

-Accreditation team -9 to 12 months

-assigned

-Lead Accreditor liaises When appointed

-with programme/course

-team -6 months

-Support provided (as required) -0 1110111115

-Date for event agreed -4 months П

-between all stakeholders ]

-Documentation submitted -2 months

-to CASE accreditation

-team

-Accreditors review the -2 to -1 month

-documentation

-Accreditors send initial -6 weeks

-feedback to Lead

-Accreditor Lead Accreditor arranges -6 or 7 weeks

-meeting with accrediting -6 or 7 weeks

-team

-Accreditors discuss the -6 or 7 weeks П

-documentation ш

-Additional advice sought -6 or 7 weeks П

-from Education Officer or

-Training Lead (as required)

-Request further -5 or 6 weeks

-documentation/evidence

-from Education Provider (as required)

-Review additional -5 weeks

-documentation (as -3 MEEKS

-required)

-Collate feedback from all -1 month

-accreditors and send to

-Education Provider

-[named contact]

-Possible further response -2 weeks

-from education provider

-Draft validation event -2 weeks

-agenda circulated
+Action Indicative Time - indicates before Education Provider CASE Committee Lead Accreditor Co-accreditor Shadow Accreditor the event + indicates after the event Application submitted for -12 months accreditation CASE agrees to accredit or sends explanation -9 to 12 months Accreditation team assigned -9 to 12 months Lead Accreditor liaises with programme team When appointed Support provided (as required) -6 months Timeframe for the process agreed between all stakeholders (including event date if required) -4 months Documentation submitted to CASE accreditation team -2 months Accreditors review the documentation -2 to -1 month Accreditors send initial feedback to Lead Accreditor -6 or 7 weeks Lead Accreditor arranges meeting with accrediting team -6 or 7 weeks Accreditors discuss the documentation -6 or 7 weeks Additional advice sought from Education Officer or Training Lead (as required) -6 or 7 weeks Request further documentation/evidence from Education Provider (as required) -5 or 6 weeks Review additional documentation (as required) -5 weeks

-Agenda agreed -2 weeks Event takes place (if deemed necessary) Event If remote attendance Discussions take place Event or online Minutes taken Event or online Initial feedback provided1 Event or online Headline report / meeting minutes received from Education Provider +1 week Draft accreditor report completed +1week Draft accreditor report agreed +1 week Debrief meeting arranged with CASE Education Officer, Training Lead &/or Committee Members and Accrediting Team +2 weeks Debrief meeting +1 to +2 weeks Lead Accreditor informs Education Provider of finalised conditions, recommendations and commendations2 +2 weeks Amended documentation submitted to Accrediting Team (as required) Agreed at event or within 6 weeks post-event Discussion on revised documentation (as required) As agreed +3 months Final Accreditor Report agreed with Accrediting Team and sent to CASE +2 weeks after final documents reviewed CASE Committee review results of accreditation +3 months CASE inform Education Provider and provide feedback + 3 months Definitive documents sent to CASE, fees up to date +4 months Programme/Course entered onto CASE Directory of Courses +4 months
+Action Indicative Time - indicates before the event + indicates after the event Education Provider CASE Committee Lead Accreditor Co-accreditor Shadow Accreditor Collate feedback from all accreditors and send to Education Provider [named contact] -1 month Possible further response from education provider -2 weeks Draft validation event agenda circulated (if required) -2 weeks Agenda agreed (if required) -2 weeks In-person or virtual event Event If remote attendance Discussions take place Event or online Minutes taken Event or online $\overline{}$ Initial feedback provided1 Event or online Headline report / meeting minutes received from Education Provider +1 week Draft accreditor report completed +1week Draft accreditor report agreed +1 week Debrief meeting arranged with CASE Education Officer, Training Lead &/or Committee Members and Accrediting Team.
+Draft report sent to attendees +2 weeks Debrief meeting +1 to +2 weeks Lead Accreditor informs Education Provider of finalised conditions, recommendations and commendations2 +2 weeks Amended documentation submitted to Accrediting Team (as required) Agreed at event or within 6 weeks post-event Discussion on revised documentation (as required) As agreed, +3 months Final Accreditor Report agreed with Accrediting Team and sent to CASE +2 weeks after final documents reviewed CASE Committee review results of accreditation +3 months CASE informs Education Provider and provides feedback + 3 months Definitive documents sent to CASE, fees up to date +4 months Programme entered onto CASE Directory of Courses +4 months

-\1 Feedback may be given at the event or afterwards depending on the circumstances.
-New or complex programmes/courses may require consultation with CASE Committee.
+^{1} Feedback may be given at the event or afterwards depending on the circumstances.
+New or complex courses may require consultation with CASE Committee.
 No decisions at an event are final.